24/7 Helpline - 1.800.272.3900

 Chapters promote and encourage people with Alzheimer’s to enroll in MedicAlert® + Alzheimer's Association Safe Return®.
 When a person with Alzheimer’s or a related dementia wanders or has a medical emergency, the chapter provides support to the family and assists law enforcement.
 Visit our MedicAlert® + Alzheimer's Association Safe Return® to learn more about the program and how to enroll.
 If you have additional questions, please feel free to call us at 1.800.272.3900.

 Peer or professionally led groups for caregivers and others dealing with Alzheimer’s disease are facilitated by trained individuals.
-Our chapter offers more than two dozen groups at various sites across the eight counties of Western New York, including specialized groups.
-Visit our Support Group page to download a copy of our current support group list.
+Our chapter offers almost three dozen groups at various sites across the eight counties of Western New York, including specialized groups.
+Visit our Support Group page to view the listing by county, and print a copy.

 Our annual Dementia Care Symposium is a full-day conference with learning tracks for both family caregivers and healthcare professionals.
 It is an excellent opportunity to hear the latest reasearch updates and caregiving tips and techniques from the experts.
-For more information, visit HERE.
+For more information and to reserve your seat for this annual conference, visit the Dementia Care Symposium page.